Wind Energy

 supporting grid reliability

 Wind energy represents more than 10 percent of the nation’s electricity mix, making it an important part of the U.S. energy portfolio.
-Wind has the power to help maintain grid stability and resilience, create new jobs, and make energy more affordable for everyone; however, implementing wind energy still comes with challenges.
+Wind has the power to help maintain grid reliability, create new jobs, and make energy more affordable for everyone; however, implementing wind energy still comes with challenges.

 Cost-effective integration of wind energy with the power grid requires accurate wind forecasts—from hours to a day ahead.
 This is particularly challenging in hilly and mountainous terrain, where even the best weather forecast models still struggle to predict wind patterns accurately.
 Without accurate forecasting, wind farm operators risk producing less power than promised or more power than the grid can accept, affecting utility customers and revenue.

 Another critical challenge is gaining a better understanding of the potential impacts of wind development on surrounding communities, environments, and wildlife.
-Timely, successful wind project siting and permitting increasingly depend on observation and knowledge of local wildlife movements and behavior patterns to mitigate potential ecosystem impacts.
+Timely, successful wind energy operations depend on observation and knowledge of local wildlife movements and behavior patterns to mitigate potential ecosystem impacts.

-Wind energy research at Pacific Northwest National Laboratory (PNNL) is funded by the Department of Energy's (DOE) Wind Energy Technologies Office (WETO).
-WETO funds cutting-edge research and development to increase the grid and economic value of America’s vast wind resources, mitigate the impacts of wind development, and promote economic growth.
-WETO’s work helps ensure that wind energy is affordable, reliable, and ready to help meet America’s rapidly growing energy demands.
+Wind energy research at Pacific Northwest National Laboratory (PNNL) includes cutting-edge research and development to support the grid by leveraging America’s vast wind resources, mitigating the impacts of wind energy infrastructure, and promoting economic growth.
+This work helps ensure that wind energy is affordable, reliable, and ready to help meet America’s rapidly growing energy demands.